marcoheisig/cl4py/README.rst

     >>> lisp.eval("(cdddr #1=(1 . #1#))")
     DottedList(1, ...)

-It soon becomes clumsy to look up individual Lisp functions by name.
+It soon becomes clumsy to use eval to look up individual Lisp functions by name.
 Instead, it is possible to convert entire Lisp packages to Python modules, like this:

 .. code:: python